Shallowfication Shifts Cultures

 Shorter sentences.
 Stronger takes.
 Cleaner moral signals.
 Sharper edges.
 More compression.
 More legibility.
 Less room for ambiguity.

 None of that is inherently bad.
 The problem is the uniformity of the pressure.
 If a thought requires setup, context, and a pause, the system treats it like a long loading time.
-People are not lazy for bouncing.
+People aren’t lazy for bouncing.
 They’re adapting to the format.

 Creators adapt too.
 You can watch the incentives work in real time.
 Titles get more extreme.
 Thumbnails get louder.
 Hooks get earlier.
 The “point” moves closer to the beginning.
 Subtlety becomes a luxury good.